ganeti/ganeti/man/hail.rst

   data with a simulated cluster.
 For details about the description, see the man page **hspace**(1).

+-S *filename*, --save-cluster=*filename*
+  If given, the state of the cluster before and the iallocator run is saved to a file named *filename.pre-ialloc*, respectively *filename.post-ialloc*.
+This allows re-feeding the cluster state to any of the htools utilities.

 -v
   This option increases verbosity and can be used for debugging in order to understand how the IAllocator request is parsed; it can be passed